 - services currently provided and techniques employed and proposals for new services and techniques

 - applications for research involving access to biometric of forensic data

 - other matters relating to the management, operation and use of biometric or forensic data

-These are the current
+This is the current

-The code of practice complements the working protocol between the Home Secretary and the BFEG
+The Code of Practice complements the working protocol between the Home Secretary and the BFEG